jjavier1/Springboard-Projects/README.md

 # Springboard-Projects

-This repository contains all the files for the following projects
+This repository contains all the files for the following projects:

 • Capstone 1 - Super Zips Extension: This project models which areas of the U.S. are becoming more or less impoverished and educated over time using descriptive statistics, exploratory data analysis, and K-Means Clustering.